 While a refrigerator and freezer combination is pretty typical in most homes, sometimes a household needs a bit of extra freezer space for long-term cold storage.
 That’s where the stand-alone freezer comes in.

-Choosing the best freezer for your needs includes looking at several factors, such as the space you’ve got for the new appliance, how much food you intend to store, how you feel about energy efficiency, and more.
+Choosing the best freezer for your needs includes looking at several factors, such as the space you’ve got for the new appliance, how many frozen foods you intend to store, how you feel about energy efficiency, and more.

 - BEST OVERALL: Frigidaire 13 cu. ft.
 Frost Free Upright Freezer

-- RUNNER-UP: GE Garage Ready 17.3 cu. ft.
+- RUNNER UP: GE Garage Ready 17.3 cu. ft.
 Frost Free Freezer

 - BEST PORTABLE: Euhomy Mini Freezer, 1.1 Cubic Feet

 What to Consider When Choosing the Best Freezer

 The best freezer for you will depend upon the features that matter most to you.
 Some need serious storage for a big family; others require a compact freezer for a small home or space.
 Here’s what you should consider when you start your search for the best freezer for your intended use.

 There are four types of freezers.
 Each offers a unique set of features, and some are better suited to certain environments than others.